AnyasorG/CryptoClustering/README.md

    - Create a DataFrame with scaled data, setting "coin_id" as the index.

 iii. **Cluster Analysis - Original Data:**
-   - Apply the elbow method to find the optimal number of clusters (k).
+   - Apply the elbow method to find optimal clusters (k).
    - Cluster cryptocurrencies using K-Means with the best k value.
    - Visualize the clusters using an interactive scatter plot with hvPlot.